cunybpl/nycet_pnp/src/content/calculation_methodologies/pump-motors-energy-consumption.md

 <p class="equation">$t =$ index for each measured data point</p>
 <p class="equation">$I_{max} =$ current measured at the maximum constnat speed, Amps</p>

-2. Equations 3 to 5 are used to calculate the annual pump energy.
+2. Equations 3 to 5 are used to calculate the annual pump energy. -->

 ### Variable Speed Pump Energy Using kW Data

 This calculation tool is for VFD-controlled pumps that are operated at speeds proportional to the heating/cooling load as represented by proxy with OAT.
 Measured input data include average hourly power draw (kW) as measured by a DENT data logging power logger, and the average hourly OAT as measured by a temperature/RH logger.

+#### Calculator

+{{< downloadable_file title="Variable Speed Pump Energy Using kW Data" >}}

+#### Measurements

+The calculator relies on the measured data from the following measurement techniques:

+{{< measurement_technique measurement_technique_id=1 >}}

+{{< measurement_technique measurement_technique_id=6 >}}

+#### Methodology

+The calculator uses the following methodology to compute annual energy consumption of a variable speed pump:

 1. Fit a second-order polynomial regression model of true RMS power as a function OAT.
 (Worksheet: "Step 3.
 Regression").